Nick Madrigal Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.7 K/9, which ranks 14th in MLB.
+- The Pirates pitching staff ranks 14th in the league with a collective 8.7 strikeouts per nine innings.

-- The Pirates have the 13th-ranked team ERA among all league pitching staffs (4.07).
+- The Pirates' 4.19 team ERA ranks 15th among all league pitching staffs.

-- The Pirates allow the sixth-fewest home runs in baseball (65 total, one per game).
+- The Pirates allow the fourth-fewest home runs in baseball (67 total, one per game).

-- Ortiz makes the start for the Pirates, his sixth of the season.
-He is 1-2 with a 4.23 ERA and 16 strikeouts in 27 2/3 innings pitched.

-- His last appearance was in relief on Wednesday when the righty threw five innings against the Oakland Athletics, surrendering two earned runs while allowing 10 hits.

 © 2023 Data Skrive.
 All rights reserved.